roapple10/Data-Warehouse-management-using-Airflow/README.md

 Here are some projects I'm proud of:

 1. **AI-Powered Image Recognition System**
-   - Developed using TensorFlow and deployed on AWS
+   - Developed using TensorFlow and deployed on Google Cloud
    - Achieved 95% accuracy in object detection

 2. **Real-time Data Processing Pipeline**